Dairy Free Diet

 Fats

-All except any that have been prepared with mild or mild products.
+All except those that have been prepared with mild or mild products.

 Snacks and other foods